mia-platform/distribution/modules/disaster-recovery/velero/README.md

 velero and the GCP APIs.

-By default the flavor will setup velero to work with [Workload Identity Federation for GKE], and we suggest you to setup your GKE cluster to work with it if possible, you will have to add the correct annotations to the `ServiceAccount` accordingly with the documentation.
+By default the flavor will setup velero to work with [Workload Identity Federation for GKE], and we suggest you to setup your GKE cluster to work with it if possible.
+You then will have to add the correct annotations to the `velero` `ServiceAccount` accordingly with the documentation.

 The IAM Role permissions to assign the to service account are the following: